ceramicnetwork/rust-ceramic/pipeline/DESIGN.md

 #### Transformation

-Computes the singular head that is the canonical state of the stream.
+Computes the singular tip that is the canonical state of the stream.

 ## Stream Types